Bournemouth West

 Bournemouth West is a parliamentary constituency in Dorset represented in the House of Commons of the UK Parliament since 2024 by Jessica Toale, a member of the Labour Party.

 Constituency profile

-The constituency includes the western portion of Bournemouth, from the Kinson, Ensbury Park, Alder Hills, Winton and Talbot Woods areas down towards Bournemouth town centre and the West Cliff.
+The constituency covers the town centre and western portion of Bournemouth, including the areas of Kinson, Ensbury Park, Alder Hills, Winton and Talbot Woods.
+Bournemouth is a large seaside resort town on the south coast of England.
+The town is located in Dorset but was traditionally in Hampshire.
+Bournemouth is a popular tourist destination; in 2011, 15% of the town's population were employed in the tourism sector and the seafront received 4.5 million visitors.

-Residents are younger and slightly less wealthy than in neighbouring Bournemouth East.
+Residents of the constituency are younger and slightly less wealthy than neighbouring Bournemouth East and national averages.
+Levels of education, employment and ethnic diversity are similar to the country as a whole.
+At the most recent local council election in 2023, voters in the constituency elected primarily Conservative and Liberal Democrat councillors, with Liberal Democrats winning in the more affluent areas around Talbot Woods.
+Most voters in the constituency favoured leaving the European Union in the 2016 referendum, with an estimated 59% voting for Brexit.

 History

 The constituency contains Labour's best ward in Bournemouth in the district of Kinson but, until 2024, the seat had elected Conservatives at every election since its creation in 1950 and was therefore considered to be a Conservative safe seat.
 However, it was won for the first time by Labour at the 2024 general election.